-NIRAS just completed a successful inspection of contamination in Kungsbacka in Sweden with a completely new technology that both expose the contamination in the soil and saves the client for countless expensive soil sample analyses.
+NIRAS just completed a successful inspection of contamination in Kungsbacka in Sweden with a completely new technology that both exposes the contamination in the soil and saves the client for countless expensive soil sample analyses.

 In the city Kungsbacka in Sweden, project manager Freja Rebecca Johansen has just ended a contamination screening of an area.
-A roof and building paper factory were located here and large amounts of tar among others have contaminated the soil, and NIRAS is mapping the distribution of contamination.
+A roof and building paper factory was located here and large amounts of tar among others have contaminated the soil, and NIRAS is mapping the distribution of contamination.

-Since 1998, NIRAS has NIRAS – as one of the first ones in Europe – used the Geoprobe system, where a drilling rig pushes a probe down through the soil layers.
+Since 1998, NIRAS has – as one of the first ones in Europe – used the Geoprobe system, where a drilling rig pushes a probe down through the soil layers.
 The probe registers contamination levels of each 1,5 cm and is able to detect even minor concentrations of both oil, creosote and tar.
 The method is thereby able to map the distribution of the contamination and the requirement of soil samples is significantly reduced compared to traditional contamination inspections.

 However, the assignment in Kungsbacka is remarkable in a different way, as it combines the Geoprobe with the use of a new probe called OIP (Optical Profiling Tool).
 A little light source, transmitting a UV-light is placed inside the probe.
 The light makes the contamination with hydrocarbons fluorescent and thereby the signal can be captured by a camera.
 Besides UV-light, the light source can transmit a green light – a so-called G-light– in order to capture heavier substances such as tar and creosote.

-”Simultaneously, the OIP-camera shoots regular pictures so it is possible to see that the contamination actually is present.
+”Simultaneously, the OIP-camera shoots regular pictures so it is possible to see that the contamination is actually present.
 Subsequently, individual soil samples can be conducted at the locations where the Geoprobe with OIP has proved contamination in order to confirm the presence of it.
 In that way, the customer saves both a lot of unnecessary expensive soil samples and can map the distribution of the contamination faster and then deploy the preventive actions faster,” she continues.

-”We have very good experiences with NIRAS’ use of the OIP-method, as it has provided us with lot of data in 3D and thereby a possibility to establish a good conceptual model,” says Erik Bergstedt fra SGU.
+”We have very good experiences with NIRAS’ use of the OIP-method, as it has provided us with lot of data in 3D and thereby a possibility to establish a good conceptual model,” says Erik Bergstedt from SGU.